PiyushDeshmukh/tnslip/tnslip.md

 But lists have to badly pay for all these features and flexibility.
 They consume a lot of memory space in order to provide efficient functionality of so many features.
 If you wish to reduce the memory consumption (and to a certain extent the time complexity), then you have some other options too.
 You can use the [array](https://docs.python.org/3/library/array.html) module if you wish to interface with C. In other cases, you can choose the [array](https://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.array.html) from the numpy module, which itself is pretty efficient.
 Going a step further, we have [numexpr](https://github.com/pydata/numexpr) which does better cache utilization and uses multi-threading capabilities to accelerate the evaluation of long arrays!

 [Tuples](https://docs.python.org/3.5/library/stdtypes.html#tuple) are another built-in types that are completely identical to lists, except that they are immutable, i.e. the values of its elements can't be changed.
-The benefit of immutable objects is that you can have a fixed memory allocated to them and you need not to worry about modification of its contents.
+The benefit of immutable objects is that you can have a fixed memory allocated to them and you need not to worry about modification of its contents further during the execution.
 This also makes tuples [faster](http://stackoverflow.com/a/3340881) than lists.

 You use parenthesis instead of square brackets in tuples.